 However, there is no guarantee that your site won’t be hacked – no one can guarantee that.
 But, you will be in a better position with a managed host because you receive more directed support.

-If you have a technical issue, would you rather go through to a general support department where the staff must be able to deal with any old platform, or would you rather go through to a more specialised support center?
+If you have a technical issue, would you rather go through to a general support department where the staff must be able to deal with any old platform, or would you rather go through to a more specialized support center?

 A support team that deals only with WordPress and that knows everything from the version you are running to the plugins that you have added on will be better able to get a bead on the issue.
 You will get specific advice that helps you solve the problem, rather than a general guess.

-The specialized WordPress support is one of the strongest points dedicated WP hosting boasts.
-Of course, companies like WP Engine have many more perks for the price asked, but the quality support can and does make huge difference.
+The specialized WordPress support is one of the strongest points dedicated to WP hosting boasts.
+Of course, companies like WP Engine have many more perks for the price asked, but the quality support can and does make a huge difference.